Why invest in gold?

 Gold can be bought as coins, bullion or even jewellery – how it comes isn’t as important as the quantity and the purity.
 Watch out for high premiums when buying gold, the rarity of the coin or the artistic work of the jewellery, for example, shouldn’t really matter.
 Instead, it may be best to buy as close to the market price of gold as possible.

-Another option is to buy into a gold backed exchange traded fund (ETF).
+Another option is to buy into a gold-backed exchange traded fund (ETF).
 In an ETF you own shares of the fund, while the fund owns the physical gold.
-This gives you exposure to gold, without having to worry about the storage or buying and selling the gold yourself.
+This gives you exposure to gold, without having to worry about storage or buying and selling the gold yourself.
+You’re benefiting from the price of gold without physically owning the asset.
 ETFs are traded on stock exchanges just like shares, making them easier to buy and sell as required.

 3. Gold mining companies

 A third way to invest is in companies that mine gold.
 You won’t have direct exposure to the gold market, but unsurprisingly, gold miners’ stocks tend to be closely correlated to the gold price.
 One thing to be aware of is that gold miners tend to experience an amplification of any gold price movements.
 This will magnify any gains, but also increase losses.
 You should also be wary of investing in companies that are in the exploration phase; while some of these may strike it rich, many more will likely fail to find any gold.

 However, there are a few downsides to gold as an investment.
 Long term returns for gold tend to be lower than other investments.
 The fact that gold is considered a stable holder of wealth means that, while it usually doesn’t fall rapidly, it also doesn’t rise quickly.
 Further, gold doesn’t provide dividends as stocks do.
 Owning physical gold also comes with attached storage and security fees.
 Of course, this doesn’t mean that you categorically shouldn’t invest in gold, just that you should be aware of the risks associated – like with any other investment.